PBS Kids Go!: Shorts and web series

 PBS Kids Go! aired shorts and other interstitial content related to its main programming, usually in between episodes or right before the end credits.
-Short-form programming included The Amazing Colossal Adventures of WordGirl (debuted on November 10, 2006, and later became a full series) and Oh Noah! (debuted as Noah Comprende on April 11, 2011), both of which were featured on air and online.
-As with many other PBS Kids shows, there were miscellaneous live-action interstitials featuring kids talking about things they do; about their families' heritage; or other topics specific to the associated program, typically used as a time-filler.
+Short-form programming included Cyberchase for Real (which premiered alongside Cyberchase in 2002), The Amazing Colossal Adventures of WordGirl (debuted on November 10, 2006, and later became a full series) and Oh Noah! (debuted as Noah Comprende on April 11, 2011), both of which were featured on air and online.
+As with many other PBS Kids shows, there was miscellaneous live-action interstitial content featuring children talking about things they do; about their families' heritage; or other topics specific to the associated program, typically used as a time-filler.
 In addition, there were web-exclusive short series on the PBS Kids Go! website, including Fizzy's Lunch Lab, Jim Henson's Wilson & Ditch: Digging America, and Chuck Vanderchuck's 'Something Something' Explosion.
-The PBS Kids Go! website was also home for new companion websites of then out-of-production series Kratts' Creatures and Zoom, and other educational websites, like "KidsWorld Sports" and "It's My Life".
+The PBS Kids Go! website was also home for new companion websites of canceled series Kratts' Creatures and Zoom, and other educational websites, such as KidsWorld Sports and It's My Life.

 Writing and illustrating contest

-In 2009, PBS launched the first contest called PBS Kids Go!
+In 2009, PBS launched a writing and illustrating contest called PBS Kids Go!
 Writers Contest to continue the annual writing and illustrating competition for children in kindergarten through 3rd grade, which started in 1995 as the Reading Rainbow Young Writers and Illustrators Contest.
 In 2014, it was renamed to PBS Kids Writers Contest.